sanjay9616/JavaScript/object1.md

 280	How do you list all properties of an object
-264	How do you define multiple properties on an object 260	How do you set prototype of one object to another 261	How do you check whether an object can be extendable or not 262	How do you prevent an object to extend
-263	What are the different ways to make an object non-extensible 255	What is a constructor method
+264	How do you define multiple properties on an object 260	How do you set prototype of one object to another 255	What is a constructor method
 256	What happens if you write constructor more than once in a class 257	How do you call the constructor of a parent class